Ingredients Needed

 Ingredients

-- 8 oz (½ lb) block of Greek feta cheese drained
+- 8 oz (½ lb) whole block of feta cheese, drained

-- ⅓ cup high quality extra virgin olive oil
+- ⅓ cup high-quality extra virgin olive oil

 - 1 dried bay leaf